scipy/scipy/doc/source/tutorial/stats.rst

 To learn more about the random number samplers implemented in SciPy, see :ref:`non-uniform random number sampling tutorial
-<non-uniform-random-number-sampling>` and `quasi monte carlo tutorial
+<non-uniform-random-number-sampling>` and :ref:`quasi monte carlo tutorial
 <stats>`

 Shifting and scaling